 Today is September 22nd, otherwise known as Frodo and Bilbo’s birthday for those of us more hobbit-minded.
 What, you don’t have anything planned yet?
 Well, no worries.
 While not (yet) a nationally recognised holiday, here are some easy ways to celebrate the day, including some menu ideas for the celebrating the day in proper Hobbit fashion.
 Even though this year has changed the way we celebrate occasions, and who with, it’s still very possible to enjoy Hobbit Day (with safe social distancing) and have a feast worthy of Bilbo and Frodo Baggins, and all Hobbits!

-Get together with some of your LotR friends and work out some riddles together.
+Get together with some of your LotR friends and family (again, properly socially distanced, of course!) and work out some riddles together.
 “Riddles in the Dark” was always one of my favorite chapters in the Hobbit, and with the magic of the internet, you’ve got thousands of choices.

 Draw a map.
 One of Tolkien’s biggest draws continues to be the world that he created.
 Take some time with your geeklets and create your own map, pad and pencil style, or something fancier.

 Do a back-to-back showing of Peter Jackson’s Lord of the Rings.
 I would probably leave this for the weekend this year, but it’s still one of the best ways to brush up on your LotR knowledge.